What it takes to truly diversify clinical trials

 “We know the factors and challenges involved in diversifying clinical trials, so it’s time to embed these strategies into our day-to-day work to make sure this isn’t just a one-off initiative,” she says.
 “This should be the way that we operate, always.”

-For an in-depth look at this work in action, we spoke to experts across Johnson & Johnson who are on the front lines of building inclusive clinical trials across four different diseases that have a significant impact on people of color.
+For International Clinical Trials Day, we spoke to experts across Johnson & Johnson who are on the front lines of building inclusive clinical trials across four different diseases that have a significant impact on people of color.

 A New View of Research on Inflammatory Bowel Disease